metaxorg/MS-Learn-Getting-Started-with-GitHub-Copilot-Guided-Project/M00-GuidedProject/includes/06-debug-code-with-copilot.md

     are            carefully      mellow         plan           they
     around         for            mean           planet         there
     cat            forgot         money          planets        towards

+    Enter a word to get spelling suggestions for, or press Enter to exit. cae
     Spelling suggestions for "cae":
     cat
     cars